Howard Chandler Christy: National recognition

 Having made his reputation for his work as a combat artist and in support of America's World War I effort, Christy soon was illustrating for numerous magazine covers.
 He became famous for the "Christy Girl", a picturesque and romantic type of society women uniquely his own.
 His work, whether in watercolor, oils, or pen-and-ink, is characterized by great facility, a dashing but not exaggerated style and a strong sense of values.
 Together with fellow artists Harrison Fisher and Neysa McMein he constituted the Motion Picture Classic magazine's "Fame and Fortune" contest jury of 1921–22, that discovered the It girl, Clara Bow.

 In 1924, Christy painted the official portrait of First Lady Grace Coolidge featuring her white collie Rob Roy, that was hung in the Red Room of the White House and has been displayed in the China Room since the Kennedy administration.

 During the Great Depression, Christy found new success as a muralist and painter of historical events.
 In 1934 he painted a series of female nudes to decorate the New York City restaurant Café des Artistes.
 Some of Christy's works, newly cleaned, are on display at The Leopard at des Artistes restaurant, the successor to the Café des Artistes.
 They include six panels of wood nymphs and paintings such as The Parrot Girl, The Swing Girl, Ponce De Leon, Fall, Spring, and the Fountain of Youth.

 In 1940, he painted the Scene at the Signing of the Constitution of the United States, which was installed in the House of Representatives wing in the United States Capitol.

-Christy's Portrait of Dorothy Barton Thomas is in the Zanesville Museum of Art in Zanesville, Ohio, along with other Christy posters, prints and paintings in their collection.
+Christy's Portrait of Dorothy Barton Thomas is in the permanent collection at the Zanesville Museum of Art in Zanesville, Ohio, along with other Christy posters, prints and paintings in their collection.
 Another of Christy's paintings was displayed at the Gettysburg Museum and Visitor Center.
 The National Museum of American Illustration in Newport, RI, has a large collection of works by Christy.

 A Christy hangs above a desk and typewriter in Jack London's cottage, located in Jack London State Historic Park, Glen Ellen, California.